bartowski1182/llm-knowledge/README.md

 Hopefully in the future we'll get memory interleaving at other bit rates, such as Q8_0_2_4.

+Note: These specific quants may be irrelevant thanks to on-the-fly repacking efforts made [here](https://github.com/ggerganov/llama.cpp/pull/9921).

+These changes make it so that, when using AVX or ARM, your best bet is actually to grab Q4_0 and let the runtime handle the repacking of weights based on your CPU's supported instructions.

+Additionally, IQ4_NL will be an option for repacking thanks to efforts made [here](https://github.com/ggerganov/llama.cpp/pull/10541), so with slightly lower speeds but a good bump to quality, you now have more options for running these models!

 ## Advanced Concepts: Imatrix and Error Measurement

 Next I want to cover imatrix and its function/purpose.
 First, it's best to understand quantization errors, since this is what imatrix attempts to optimize.